evilsocket/smali_emulator/README.md

 #### Note

-This is highly experimental, a very small subsets of Dalvik opcodes are currently emulated, see the `smali/opcodes.py` file for more details.
+This is highly experimental, a very small subset of the Dalvik opcodes is currently supported, see the `smali/opcodes.py` file for more details.

 #### License